holdstop/redigo-pipeline-pool/README.md

 Redigo-Pipeline-Pool
 ======

-Simple Go Redis pipeline pool client base on [Redigo](https://github.com/gomodule/redigo).
+Simple Go Redis pipeline pool client based on [Redigo](https://github.com/gomodule/redigo).

 This is a connection free Redis pool.
-It handles all connection operations by itself.
-You don't need to deal with Redis connection.
+It handles all operations of connections by itself.
+You don't need to deal with Redis connections.

-This pool use pipeline to execute Redis commands.
+This pool uses pipeline to execute Redis commands.
 Multiple commands can execute on one connection at the same time.
 So you don't need too many connections.

-You can use `delay` and `maxPendingSize` to compress multiple command into fewer TCP packages.
+You can use `delay` and `maxPendingSize` to compress multiple commands into fewer TCP packages.
 This can reduce network traffic.

 Why pool?
 ------------

-You can use one connection with pipeline to do the same thing.
+You can use only one connection with pipeline to do the same things.
 But multiple connections can help you use multiple cores of CPU and multi-queue of network interface controller to improve performance.

 Installation
 ------------